tibs/markup-history/markup-history-extended-notes.rst

 .. _CommonMark: http://commonmark.org/
 .. _`CommonMark specification`: http://spec.commonmark.org/

-The `CommonMark specification`_ is rigorous, and well written, but inevitable very long, which rather undoes the perceived "simplicity" of markdown.
+The `CommonMark specification`_ is rigorous, and well written, but inevitably very long, which rather undoes the perceived "simplicity" of markdown.
 Also, it is only really atttempting to specify the common ground of the markdown variants, and thus does not, for instance, include table.